 The surrounding landscapes of Bistcho’s wilderness have undergone exploration and development by the oil and gas industry, with the Skekilie oil field being located on the southern edge of Bistcho/Cameron Hills Management Area.
 Surface disturbances that result in terrain alterations, habitat loss and fragmentation are some serious concerns for Bistcho landscape with encroaching industrial exploration and development.
 Surface disturbances have serious implications for the vast majority of Bistcho’s wildlife species, especially threatened Woodland caribou and wood bison, in addition to the potential loss of important natural systems such as wetlands and permafrost.

 The boreal forest and wetland complexes of Bistcho provide vital habitat and food sources for Woodland caribou.
 The Bistcho woodland caribou herd’s range overlaps the Muskwa petroleum and natural gas formation which is a stratigraphical unit in the Western Canadian Sedimentary Basin.
-Current oil and gas developments are localized to the southern and eastern portions of the herd’s range, but it is estimated that approximately 91% of the herd’s range has undergone some form of anthropogenic disturbance with the majority being attributed to seismic lines for oil and gas exploration (Alberta Government caribou range plan draft 2017).
+Current oil and gas developments are localized to the southern and eastern portions of the herd’s range, but it is estimated that approximately 91% of the herd’s range is within 500 meters of some form of anthropogenic disturbance with the majority being attributed to seismic lines for oil and gas exploration (Alberta Government caribou range plan draft 2017).
 A significant portion of industrial infrastructure is listed as inactive, suspended or abandoned having undergone minimal reclamation or restoration efforts.